Matheenat/2dSurv/README.md

-# Learning-based project on collision detecting using different methods
+# Learning-based project on collision detecting using different methods using pygame